Audi Q5 Insurance Rates

 Rates are averaged for all Audi Q5 models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Buy the Cheapest Audi Q5 Insurance
+How to Shop for Cheap Audi Q5 Insurance

-The following items are a recap of the car insurance concepts touched on above.
+The following is a brief summary of the car insurance concepts touched on in the above illustrations.

-- Policyholders who purchase additional liability coverage will pay approximately $520 per year to raise limits from a minimum limit to higher 250/500 limits
+- Drivers who want higher liability limits will pay around $520 per year to raise limits from a 30/60 limit to a 250/500 level

 To save on the average insurance cost for an Audi Q5, make sure to take the time to shop for rates so you have an Audi Q5 comparison chart of Audi rates.